breastfeeding

 • Rare exceptions: Untreated TB, certain cancer treatments, HIV/HTLV-1/2

-• Temporary supply dips are normal and recoverable
+• Temporary supply dips are normal when breastfeeding while sick and recoverable

 Also read our post on myths about breastfeeding